jchai002/choir-justice-supplies/fr/en/getting-started-with-ooma-office-manager.markdown

 ## What settings are located under the Add-ons tab?

-If you are interested in buying accessories for your Ooma Office Base Station or adding additional service, you will visit the "Add-ons" tab.
+If you are interested in adding additional service, you will visit the "Add-ons" tab.
 There you can do the following:

 * Rent additional [IP phones](https://office.ooma.com/ip_phones/yealink_t23g) that can help you grow your Ooma Office setup
 * Add funds to and manage your [Prepaid Account](https://office.ooma.com/#prepaid_account)